hacoo/dougchess-cpp/README.md

 install the Minichess framework, which provides a frontend for interacting with the AI.

+To install libzmq version 3:

+> sudo apt-get install libzmq3-dev

-Additionally, Dougchess makes use of Boost Chrono for time managment.
-To install, on Ubuntu:
+Additionally, Dougchess makes use two Boost libraries, chrono and program_options. to install them:

 > sudo apt-get install libboost-chrono-dev

-To download and install libzmq 3, look here: http://zeromq.org/intro:get-the-software

-The minichess AI framework can be found here: https://github.com/CodeRect/teaching-minichess
+> sudo apt-get install libboost-program-options-dev

-In addition, the Framework source code is included in this repository, in the framework directory.
+The Minichess framework is included in the framework/ directory.
+You can find the original repo here: https://github.com/CodeRect/teaching-minichess
-The minichess framework is distributed under the GNU GPL v.
-3.0.

-## Building
+## Building Dougchess
 To build, use the included makefile:

 > make

 The binary will appear at bin/dougchess.

+## Building the Frameworkd

+To build the framework, cd into the framework/ directory and use the makefile:

+> make

+The framework binary will appear at framework/framework.

 ## Starting the AI
 To run Dougchess, you must run both Dougchess itself and the Minichess framework.